 All requirements for the master's degree including course work and the Applied Learning Experience I and II must be completed within six years of admission into the MPH Program.
-It is important to note that MPH Track advising sheets offer two course rotations to complete the degree within two or three years.
-Students do have the option of taking one course a semester but this may take up to six years for program completion.
+It is important to note that MPH Track advising sheets offer two recommended course rotations to complete the degree within two or three years.
+Students have the option of taking one course a semester, but this may jeopardize the ability to complete the program within the six-year time limit.